-It may take 4 weeks or longer before your symptoms improve.
-Keep using the medication as directed and tell your doctor if your symptoms do not improve after 4 weeks of treatment.
+It may take up to 4 weeks before your symptoms improve.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve.

 Do not stop using Celexa suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using Celexa.
+Ask your doctor how to safely stop using this medicine.